W-M-plasma-group/KN1DPy/README.md

 This repo contains the updated python version, KN1DPy, of the original KN1D code.
 Contact: njbrown@wm.edu

+## NOTE
+This translation is still in development and not fully tested.
+Certain functionality and accuracy may still be missing.

 ## Requirements
 All dependencies are located in requirements.txt.
 To install, run the following in the terminal:
 ```